anzolin/RabbitMQNetCore/README.md

 ## The project

 This project consists of three sub-projects, which are:
-- **RabbitMQNetCore**, a class project containing a class to type our message and also classes with the rules for sending and consuming the message.
+- **RabbitMQNetCore**: a class project containing a class to type our message and also classes with the rules for sending and consuming the message.
-- **RabbitMQNetCore.Publisher**, a console project responsible for running the publisher.
+- **RabbitMQNetCore.Publisher**: a console project responsible for running the publisher.
-- **RabbitMQNetCore.Consumer**, a console project responsible for running the consumer.
+- **RabbitMQNetCore.Consumer**: a console project responsible for running the consumer.

 Could I have created a single project, yes I could, but I wanted to separate it for a better understanding of what each one does.